haticerdogan/pricingstrategy/README.md

 peaks at a balanced trade-off point where profit and win probability intersect, then declines as higher prices lower the likelihood of winning.

-In this run, the optimizer selected a large 30 000 sqft facility — a high-value but price-sensitive contract.
+In this run, the optimizer selected a large 30,000 sqft facility, a high-value but price-sensitive contract.
 At the optimal bid price of $4,540, the model projects an expected profit of $511 with a 28% chance of winning.
 This reflects a realistic dynamic for large commercial bids: fewer wins at higher prices, but each win contributes substantial profit.

 From a previous run with a 11,500 sqft job, the optimal price was about $1,450, yielding $307 expected profit and a 50 % win rate — a balanced equilibrium between profit and competitiveness.

 Together, these examples show how the model adapts to different contract sizes and competitive pressures.
-The optimal point balances both forces — typically yielding moderate profit with a moderate (~50 %) win rate.
+The optimal point balances both forces and typically yielding moderate profit with a moderate (~50 %) win rate.

 **How to Run**